-Both devices can send your ECG by telephone to a transmission or receiving center in the hospital, doctor’s office or clinic.
-A staff person receives your ECG “tracing” and gives it to your doctor.
+These devices can send your ECG by telephone to a transmission or receiving center in the hospital, medical office or monitoring company.
+A staff person receives your ECG “tracing” and gives it to your health care professional.
 If the tracing indicates an emergency, you will be asked to go to the emergency room.

 How do I attach a cardiac event recorder?

-Cardiac loop memory monitors have small disks (electrodes) that attach to your chest.
+Cardiac loop memory monitors have small patches (electrodes) that attach to your chest.
 Wires are attached from the electrodes to the device.
 To get a good ECG recording:

 - Your skin should be free of oils and creams.